sento documentation

 A router combines a pool of actors and implements the actor-api protocol.
 So a

-is delegated to one of the routers routees.
+tell,ask-sandaskis delegated to one of the routers routees.
 While a router implements parts of the actor protocol it doesn't implement all.
-I.e. a router cannot bewatch
+I.e. a router cannot bewatched.
+A routerstrategydefines how one of the actors is determined as the forwarding target of the message.

 [function] MAKE-ROUTER &KEY (STRATEGY

-)Default constructor of router.
+:RANDOM) (ROUTEESNIL)Default constructor of router.
 Built-in strategies:

-if you know them upfront.
+routeesif you know them upfront.

 [function] ADD-ROUTEE ROUTER ROUTEE